What Is a Nursing Home Abuse Case?

 Compensation Available in Financial Exploitation of Seniors Cases

-Victims of a financial exploitation of seniors injuries in Georgia and South Carolina can pursue economic damages (quantifiable financial losses) and non-economic damages (quality-of-life impacts).
+Victims of nursing home abuse injuries in Georgia and South Carolina can pursue economic damages (quantifiable financial losses) and non-economic damages (quality-of-life impacts).
 There is no cap on compensatory damages in either state.

 Economic Damages